Giuliani associate Lev Parnas willing to comply with impeachment inquiry

 BUSINESSMEN PLEAD NOT GUILTY TO CONSPIRING WITH GIULIANI ASSOCIATES

-Parnas and Igor Fruman pleaded not guilty last week to campaign finance charges connected to political donations to a pro-Trump super PAC.
+Parnas and Igor Fruman pleaded not guilty two weeks ago to campaign finance charges connected to political donations to a pro-Trump super PAC.
 They are accused of using a limited liability company, Global Energy Producers (GEP), to make donations in American elections to advance the political interests of at least one Ukrainian government official.

 Federal Election Commission records show GEP made $325,000 in donations to the pro-Trump super PAC America First Action in May 2018.
 Parnas, a Ukrainian-born American citizen, was a key figure in Giuliani's efforts to get dirt on Trump's rivals Joe Biden and his son Hunter.